dickensas/smartsynthizer/README.md

 ${envelop3} is the value in "Envelop3 Math"<br/>
 ${envelop4} is the value in "Envelop4 Math"<br/>

-All MathGL functions will work,
+All MathGL functions will work,<br/>

 x -- is the values in x axis<br/>
-y -- is the values in y axis
+y -- is the values in y axis<br/>

 current frequency is fixed to 440 for a piano sound<br/>
 current sound quality is fixed to 44100<br/>